EE274 (Fall 25): Homework-3

 Note:

-- To learn more about small data compression using seed inputs and how it is used in practice, you can have a look at Yann Collet's IT-forum talk available on YouTube.
+- To learn more about small data compression using seed inputs and how it is used in practice, you can have a look at Yann Collet's IT-forum talk (Part 1, Part 2).

 - zstd uses the term "dictionary" to refer to what we called seed inputs above.